Middleburg, VA (July

 for each market throughout the U.S. In addition,

-both use county lines as boundaries.
+both use county lines as boundaries between

-Our mapping system visually teaches the user where
+Our mapping system illustrates where

 data are the best geographic media market tools

-available on the internet today, as they provide
+available on the internet today.
+They provide

-valuable and detailed marketing information about
+immediate and valuable detailed marketing information about

 each media market; including zip codes, cities,